 We utilize certain monitoring processes with respect to the quality of the mobile, online, offline and other traffic sources that we deliver to our advertisers.
 Among the factors we seek to monitor are sources and causes of low quality phone calls such as unwanted telemarketer calls and clicks such as non-human processes, including robots, spiders or other software, the mechanical automation of clicking, and other types of invalid clicks, click fraud, or click spam, the purpose of which is something other than to view the underlying content.
 Additionally, we also seek to identify other indicators which may suggest that a user may not be targeted by or desirable to our advertisers.
 Even with such monitoring in place, there is a risk that a certain amount of low quality mobile, online, offline and other traffic or traffic that is deemed to be less valuable by our advertisers will be delivered to such advertisers, which may be detrimental to those relationships.
-We have regularly refunded fees that our advertisers had paid to us which were attributed to low quality mobile, online, offline and other traffic.
-If we are unable to stop or reduce low quality Internet traffic and low quality phone calls, these refunds may increase.
-Low quality mobile, online, offline and other traffic may further prevent us from growing our base of advertisers and cause us to lose relationships with existing advertisers, or become the target of litigation, both of which would adversely affect our revenues.
+We have regularly refunded fees that our advertisers had paid to us which were attributed to low quality mobile, online, offline and other traffic may further prevent us from growing our base of advertisers and cause us to lose relationships with existing advertisers, or become the target of litigation, both of which would adversely affect our revenues.